varnish/hitch/docs/configuration.md

 Hitch has support for automated retrieval of OCSP responses from an OCSP responder.

-If the loaded certificate contains an OCSP responder address and it also has the required issuer certificate as part of its chain, Hitch will automatically retrieve and refresh OCSP staples.

 To set this up, specify the following setting in your configuration
 file:

 	ocsp-dir = "/var/lib/hitch-ocsp"

+This can also be configured via the command line option ``--ocsp-dir=mydir``.

+If the loaded certificate contains an OCSP responder address and it also has the required issuer certificate as part of its chain, Hitch will automatically retrieve and refresh OCSP staples.

 The `ocsp-dir` directory must be read/write accessible by the configured hitch user, and should not be read or write accessible by